Back to Blog

 • ✅ Multi-vendor support

-• ✅ AI generates labs from plain English descriptions
+• ✅ AI generates labs from plain English; paste a broken config and get it explained + fixed

 • ✅ No install, no server, no image management

-• Export to .pkt format if you still want to use Packet Tracer
+• Export to .pkt format so Packet Tracer assignments still work

 If you're hitting Packet Tracer's limits, check out the full comparison or read how to generate CCNA labs with AI in under 2 minutes.